Tong Xie

 with René Caldentey, Martin Haugh

-We study how platform interventions shape markets with learning algorithms.
+We study how platform interventions shape markets with algorithmic collusion.
 The effectiveness of intervention depends not only on how strong it is, but also on how fast it is implemented.
 While intervening too aggressively can destabilize the system, the timing of the intervention also matters.
 Sudden interventions may induce instability when pushing algorithms out of the "basin of attraction", leading the market into persistent oscillation.
 Our results show that effective market regulation requires careful design of both intensity and speed.

 with René Caldentey